 The flu comes with symptoms like fever, congestion, muscle aches, and fatigue.
 The cause is the influenza virus.
 More severe cases can lead to life-threatening illnesses like pneumonia.

 Antibiotics can treat a bacterial infection that causes stomach flu, but they won’t work against viruses like the ones that cause the flu.

 You may also have a fever, headache, and swollen lymph glands, depending on the type of germ that causes it.

 In severe cases, days of throwing up and having diarrhea (or both) can cause your body to lose a lot of moisture.
 If you lose too much, you may need medical attention.
 Sometimes it can be life threatening.
 Signs to watch for include:

 You can avoid it by drinking plenty of liquids.
 When you can keep food down again, try bland things like toast, rice, bananas, and applesauce first.
 Go back to a normal diet within 24 hours if you can.

-What Causes a Stomach Flu?
+What Causes It?

-There are many causes of gastroenteritis, including bacteria, viruses, parasites, dairy products, and poor hygiene.
+Many things cause gastroenteritis, including bacteria, viruses, parasites, dairy products, and poor hygiene.